 Let us know what you think! (use v0.4.1 from PyPI)

-The Scrapinghub command line client, Shub, has long lived as merely a fork of scrapyd-client, the command line client for scrapyd.
+The Zyte command line client, Shub, has long lived as merely a fork of scrapyd-client, the command line client for scrapyd.
 Last January, we freed it in the form of Shub v2.0!
 This release brings many new features and major improvements in usability.

-Shub v2.0 now reads from its own configuration file, scrapinghub.yml, where you can configure different projects or keys on a single link.
+Shub v2.0 now reads from its own configuration file, Zyte.yml, where you can configure different projects or keys on a single link.
 You don’t need to worry about migrating your configuration as Shub will automatically generate new configuration files from your old ones.
-To avoid storing your API keys in version control, you can run shub login
+To avoid storing your API keys in version control, you can run shub login which will take your API key and create a configuration file, .Zyte.yml, in your home directory.
+Shub will read this file by default, so you don’t need to specify the API key in future deployments.

-in the project folder will guide you through a wizard and automatically generate your configuration files.
+If you’re new to deploying your projects to Zyte, or have just started a new project, running shub deploy in the project folder will guide you through a wizard and automatically generate your configuration files.
 No need to copy-and-paste from our web interface anymore!

 Not only have we worked on deploying projects and onboarding new users.
-Shub provides a much nicer shell experience now, with a dedicated help page for every command (shub schedule --help
+Shub provides a much nicer shell experience now, with a dedicated help page for every command (shub schedule --help) and extensive error messages.
+If you’re not used to installing Python packages from the command line, our new stand-alone binaries (including for Windows) might be for you.

 A particularly long-awaited new feature is the addition of viewing log entries, or items, live as they are being scraped.
-Just run shub log -f JOBID
+Just run shub log -f JOBID and watch your spiders at work.
+Shub will let you know the JOBID when you schedule a run via shub schedule.
+Alternatively,you can simply look it up on the web interface.

 Find the full documentation here.
-You can install shub v2.0.2 via pip install -U shub
+You can install shub v2.0.2 via pip install -U shub, or get the binaries here.

 Don’t forget to tell us what you think!